 It is because that type of chicken lends an extremely firm meat texture and is moderately sweet when chewing.
 At the same time, it also offers a distinctive natural rustic smell that exudes from every chicken meat fiber.
 You can only find those features in this particular poultry.

 Usually, Laotian grilled chicken is served with Khao Niaw sticky rice and spicy Jeow Bong dipping sauce.
-You have to become a tourist and taste this unique dish for yourself to understand its mesmerizing deliciousness fully.
+You have to come to Laos and taste this unique dish for yourself to understand its mesmerizing deliciousness fully.

 8. Sai Oua (Herbal Pork Sausage)